Paarseus/deep-rl-lab/reward-engineering/Test.md

 ## 1. Introduction

 Reinforcement Learning (RL) in the CARLA Simulator requires carefully designed reward functions to guide the agent toward safe, efficient, and rule-abiding driving behavior.
-This document outlines a **meticulous**, **CARLA-specific** reward engineering strategy, including sensor usage, event detection, and exact numeric scaling.
+This document outlines  reward engineering strategy for **Carla** including sensor usage, event detection, and exact numeric scaling.
 All pseudocode and examples assume a Gymnasium-compatible RL environment wrapping CARLA.

-> **Note:** Replace `[Your Name]` and `[YYYY-MM-DD]` with actual author name and date.

 ---